docker/docs/content/manuals/security/for-admins/hardened-desktop/enhanced-container-isolation/limitations.md

 In general, using ECI with Hyper-V is more secure than with WSL 2.
-But WSL 2 offers advantages for performance and resource utilization on the host machine, and it's an excellent way for users to run their favorite Linux distro on Windows hosts and access Docker from within (see Docker Desktop's WSL distro integration feature, enabled via the Dashboard's **Settings** > **Resources** > **WSL Integration**).
+But WSL 2 offers advantages for performance and resource utilization on the host machine, and it's an excellent way for users to run their favorite Linux distribution on Windows hosts and access Docker from within (see Docker Desktop's WSL distribution integration feature, enabled via the Dashboard's **Settings** > **Resources** > **WSL Integration**).

 ### ECI protection for Docker Builds with the "Docker" driver